JongWasTaken/JongWasTaken/README.md

 - Python
   - Mostly used for prototyping and scripting
 - JavaScript
   - Mainly because of [easympv](https://github.com/JongWasTaken/easympv), which only supports ES5!
-I kinda dislike web-development...
+  - I **HATE** web frameworks!
+Real websites use raw HTML+CSS+JS!
+Everything else is a mental illness.
 ### Links
 #### Social
 - [Twitter](https://x.com/jongwastaken)